Haaland criticized over ‘difficult’ choice on Willow project

 “They use people of color for cover on these decisions,” said Goldtooth, a member of Mdewakanton Dakota tribe.

+But Haaland’s body language — at times looking away from the camera — made her appear “very uncomfortable” in the two-minute video, Goldtooth said.

+Haaland’s statement “did not seem to be a wholehearted defense of the decision,” said Brett Hartl, government affairs director of the Center for Biological Diversity, another environmental group.
+“It was almost an apology.”

-Allowing Haaland to be the administration’s public face on Willow “strengthens” Biden’s expected reelection run by allowing him to avoid public scrutiny on an issue on which some of his most ardent supporters disagree with him, Goldtooth said.
+Allowing Haaland to be the administration’s public face on Willow strengthens Biden’s expected reelection run by allowing him to avoid public scrutiny on an issue on which some of his most ardent supporters disagree with him, environmentalists said.

 Asked about Willow on Thursday, White House press secretary Karine Jean-Pierre told reporters that the oil company “has a legal right to those leases,” adding: “The department’s options are limited when there are legal contracts in place.”